 Forms Infant Formula Comes in:

 Powdered Formula– Powdered formula is the most economical option and can be stored at room temperature.
-Add 2 oz of water for every one scoop and mix well for each bottle.
+Add 2 oz of water for every scoop of formula and mix well for each bottle.

 Concentrated Liquid Formula– The concentrated formula is less expensive than ready-to-use formulas but needs to be diluted with water.
 It must be refrigerated after opening and used within 48 hours.

 Ready-to-Use Liquid Formula– Ready-to-use formulas are the most expensive but are also the most convenient.
 They do not need to be mixed with water and can be stored at room temperature.

 How to Calculate How Much Formula Your Baby Needs

 Most major brands have the standard sizing of 12.5 oz cans.
 Each 12.5 oz can make about 22-4 ounces bottles.
 So, each standard size can of powdered formula makes 88 ounces.

 Newborn- 1 month old = 8-24 ounces/day = 240-720 ounces/month at 88 ounces/can = 4 to 8 cans/month

 A newborn that eats an average of 8-24 ounces a day will need 1 to 2 cans a week or 4 to 8 cans for the first month.
 By two months, the average 12.5 oz can of formula lasts 3 to 4 days, depending on how much you feed your baby.